ydLiu-HIT/deSALT/README.md

 The simulated datasets and description used for benchmarking are available at https://drive.google.com/drive/folders/16RpDYkdTCwOHmvoWNehnUp7nxrNt_Q7T?usp=sharing

 ## Evaluation on simulated and real datasets
+For synthetic dataset, deSALT compares the alignment files (SAM or BAM) to the simulation data generation by PBSIM which have ground truth.
+In order to reveal the performance of aligners, we take the potential structure of simulation data into consideration and evaluate the results from four aspects.
+Detailed description of synthetic dataset evaluation can be found at https://github.com/ydLiu-HIT/deSALT/blob/master/evaluation/data_evaluation.md

+As for the evaluation of real datasets, we compare the alignment files to corresponding annotations.
+For each alignment, we find the most overlapped transcript in annotations as aligned transcript, then detect the overlapped exons and calculate the boundaries to make a decision whether the alignment is a good alignment.
+The details also refer to https://github.com/ydLiu-HIT/deSALT/blob/master/evaluation/data_evaluation.md.

 ## Contact
 For advising, bug reporting and requiring help, please contact ydwang@hit.edu.cn or ydliu@hit.edu.cn